unkerpete/GAproj1/readme.md

 <li>each sub-group array is then pushed into a new array</li>
 <li>the new array will now have nested arrays of sub-groups which will be appended onto the html doc</li>

-To create the second and any subsequent sessions of sub-grouping:
+<br>To create the second and any subsequent sessions of sub-grouping:</br>
 <li>a loop is used to pop the last name of each sub-group (thats runs the equivalent amount of time as the subGroupSize) from the previous grouping.
 These names will form the first array of sub-group of the subsequent session, and pushed into another array. i.e. [c, f, i] will be obtained from [[a, b, c], [d, e, f], [g, h, i]].</li>
  <li>the left overs are then joined together in an array and randomised again</li>
 <li>this newly randomised array will then go through a loop process that the names into new sub-groups arrays</li>